Providing food for strong bodies & strong families.

 We provide a variety of nutritious food for individuals and families in our area who are food insecure.
 We are one of the largest partners of the Food Bank of Delaware, and also receive food from community, faith based, school and other food drives.
 In all, we provide enough food for our clients to be able to prepare over a half million meals each year.

-You do not need a referral to shop at our pantries.
-It’s easy to shop!
+You do not need a referral to visit out pantries.
+We welcome all!

 NOTE: Smoking is never permitted on our premises.
 Our pantries are closed on major holidays and in the event of inclement weather.

 You can only visit one LCS Pantry per week.
 If you need additional assistance, contact the Delaware Helpline by dialing 2-1-1 or calling 1-800-560-3372.
 Visit their website for more information.